 IMPORTANT EVENTS IN AUGUST

-The second important event in August is Obon holiday.
-You get three days off of work for Obon.
-You may be able to decide when in August you take these days, or it may be assigned for you, likely to the second week of the month (around August 14th-17th).
-If you want to take a trip during Obon, plan it as early as possible, but not before confirming when you can take your three Obon vacation days.
+- The second important event in August is Obon holiday (around August 13-15).
+You may be designated these days as vacation days, or you may be required to make alternative working arrangements (check with your CO).
+Generally, if these days are not designated vacation days, you will be given summer vacation days that you can take when you wish.
+If you want to take a trip during Obon, plan it as early as possible, but not before confirming when you can take your Obon vacation days.

-The third important event is Welcome Orientation.
-Welcome Orientation is held in Nagasaki City at the end of August.
-You will receive information about the date, etc. through your Contracting Orientation and the PA email.
+- The third important event is Welcome Orientation.
+Welcome Orientation is held in Nagasaki City at the end of August or early September.
+You will receive information about the date, etc. through your Contracting Organization and the PA email.
 We have handy guides on this website for how to get to Nagasaki and where to stay.
 If you have questions, you can always ask other ALTs for their advice and recommendations.

 WHAT ABOUT WORK?